SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

 ### Q10: If you have 5 middleware then in which middleware you will do the error handling ?

-**Answer**:In case of multiple middleware , error handling middleware should be defined at last(after all other middleware) because when an error occurs Express.js will search for the next error-handling middleware skipping any regular middleware or route handler
+**Answer**:In case of multiple middleware , error handling middleware should be defined at last(after all other middleware) because when an error occurs express.js will search for the next error-handling middleware skipping any regular middleware

 ### Q11: What is built in middlewares  ?
 How to serve static files from Express.js